pvdz/zeparser3/tests/testcases/parser/const_statement/binding_generic/object_pattern_binding_declarations/gen/const/x007bfoox007d_x003d_x_x007bfoox007d_x003d_y_.md

 `````
 throws: Parser error!
-  Const binding attempted to get at least one name bound more than once
+  Found a lexical binding that is duplicate of a lexical binding on the same statement level

 const {foo} = x, {foo} = y;
                      ^------- error
 `````

 ### Strict mode